Skip to Content

 Are you seeing a solid or blinking purple light on your Oculus Quest 2 with an error message stating, “No Command”?

-In this article, we’ll explore the meaning of Oculus Quest 2 purple light and how you can fix it for a better VR experience.
+In this article, we’ll explore the meaning of this light indicator on the headset and how you can fix it for a better VR experience.

 What does it mean when your Oculus light turns purple?